|

 Thermal

-transfer prints have a longer life - up to 5 years outdoors
+Transfer prints have a longer life - up to 5 years outdoors

 with no lamination.
 These prints require lamination